Chicken congee made in the Instant Pot recipe by Nut Free Wok

 You can also use canned or boxed chicken broth but sometimes they’re made with carrots, celery, or other vegetables and flavors which will make your chicken congee have more color and more flavors than a traditional congee.

 If you use boxed broth in aseptic packaging, be sure to check with the manufacturer about any allergen advisories or cross contact concerns.
 As I had mentioned in my post about the Winter Fancy Food Show, there are very few aseptic food packaging facilities in the US so there’s a strong likelihood that boxed broths are made on shared equipment with nut milks and other top allergens.
-Kitchen Basics is the only boxed broth that I know of that is free of the top 8 allergens.
+Kitchen Basics used to be the only boxed broth that tests for allergens but not any more, unfortunately.

 It’s also perfectly fine to make chicken congee with water and 2 skinless chicken legs.
 It will need a little more salt or toppings for more flavor.